usdot-jpo-ode/wzdx/feed-content/data-tables/lanes.md

 # lanes
 **Optional**

 This table identifies and describes individual lanes within a road event.
+Each entry in this table represents a single lane.

 This table is related to the [road_events](/feed-content/data-tables/road_events.md) table by the foreign key road_event_id.
 For every record in the road_event table there may exist one or more record(s) in the lanes table.